 Tips for improving how you read nonverbal communication

-Tips for improving how to deliver nonverbal communication
+Tips for improving how you deliver nonverbal communication

-In small doses, stress can help you perform under pressure.
-However, when stress becomes constant and overwhelming, it can hamper effective communication by disrupting your capacity to think clearly and creatively, and act appropriately.
+To communicate effectively, you need to be aware of and in control of your emotions.
+And that means learning how to manage stress.
 When you’re stressed, you’re more likely to misread other people, send confusing or off-putting nonverbal signals, and lapse into unhealthy knee-jerk patterns of behavior.

 How many times have you felt stressed during a disagreement with your spouse, kids, boss, friends, or coworkers and then said or done something you later regretted?
 If you can quickly relieve stress and return to a calm state, you’ll not only avoid such regrets, but in many cases you’ll also help to calm the other person as well.
 It’s only when you’re in a calm, relaxed state that you'll be able to know whether the situation requires a response, or whether the other person’s signals indicate it would be better to remain silent.

 In situations such as a job interview, business presentation, high-pressure meeting, or introduction to a loved one’s family, for example, it’s important to manage your emotions, think on your feet, and effectively communicate under pressure.
 These tips can help:

 |Use stalling tactics to give yourself time to think.
 Have a question repeated, or ask for clarification of a statement before responding.|

 |Pause to collect your thoughts.
 Silence isn’t necessarily a bad thing—pausing can make you seem more in control than rushing your response.|

 |Make one point and provide an example or supporting piece of information.
 If your response is too long or you waffle about a number of points, you risk losing the listener’s interest.
 Follow one point with an example and then gauge the listener’s reaction to tell if you should make a second point.|